motlhalebeauty410-ux/SafeSpace/README.md

 # SafeSpace 🧠

 ## AI-Based Mental Health Screening System for South African Public Healthcare

-**SafeSpace** is an AI-based mental health screening prototype developed as a final-year BSc Data Science capstone project at **Sol Plaatje University**.
+SafeSpace is an **AI-based mental health screening and referral-support prototype** developed as a final-year **BSc Data Science capstone project** at **Sol Plaatje University**.

-The system demonstrates how data science, machine learning, natural language processing (NLP), PHQ-9 screening and an interactive **R Shiny** dashboard can be combined to support early mental-health risk identification and referral in South African public healthcare settings.
+The system combines **PHQ-9 screening, journal text analysis, natural language processing (NLP), machine learning investigation, and an interactive R Shiny dashboard** to demonstrate how data science can support early mental-health risk identification and referral in a South African public healthcare setting.

 > **Important:** SafeSpace is a screening and referral-support prototype.
-It is **not a diagnostic system** and does not replace doctors, psychologists, nurses, counsellors or other qualified healthcare professionals.
+It is **not a diagnostic system** and does not replace doctors, psychologists, nurses, counsellors, or other qualified healthcare professionals.

 ---

 ## 📌 Project Overview

-Mental-health support in South Africa faces challenges including limited resources, long waiting periods, stigma and gaps between initial healthcare contact and access to appropriate mental-health services.

-SafeSpace focuses on the point where a patient may be referred for further mental-health support.
-The prototype demonstrates how structured screening information, patient health-history information and optional written journal information can be analysed to provide an understandable risk indication and appropriate support guidance.

-The project combines three main information sources:

-1. **PHQ-9 questionnaire responses**
-2. **Simulated patient health-record information**
-3. **Optional journal/free-text information**

-The project report describes these three data sources and their role in the SafeSpace system.
+Mental-health services can face challenges such as limited resources, long waiting times, stigma, and difficulties identifying people who may require additional support.

+SafeSpace was developed as a prototype to demonstrate how a digital screening system could provide a structured first-level assessment before a person leaves a healthcare facility.

+The system combines:

+* Patient information
+* PHQ-9 depression screening
+* Mental-health journal analysis
+* NLP-related text processing
+* Keyword-based risk identification
+* Machine-learning investigation
+* Risk classification
+* Recommendations and support guidance
+* An interactive R Shiny dashboard

+The system is designed to support **screening and referral**, rather than making a clinical diagnosis.

 ---

-## 🎯 Project Objectives
+# 🎯 Project Objectives

 The main objectives of SafeSpace are to:

-* Develop an interactive mental-health screening system using **R Shiny**.
+1. Develop an interactive mental-health screening system using **R Shiny**.
-* Implement **PHQ-9 scoring** and depression-severity classification.
-* Analyse optional journal text using **NLP techniques**.
-* Investigate machine-learning approaches for mental-health risk classification.
-* Combine structured and unstructured information into a screening workflow.
+2. Use the **PHQ-9 questionnaire** to calculate depression-severity scores.
+3. Analyse mental-health journal entries for possible risk indicators.
+4. Apply **data science and NLP techniques** to support mental-health screening.
-* Provide understandable results, recommendations and support resources.
+5. Provide understandable results, recommendations, and support resources.
-* Demonstrate how a digital screening tool could support referral decisions in a public healthcare environment.
+6. Develop a user-friendly dashboard that can support early awareness and referral.

 ---

-## 🧠 How SafeSpace Works
+# 🔄 How SafeSpace Works

-The SafeSpace workflow can be summarised as:
+The SafeSpace workflow follows a structured screening process:

 ```text
 Patient Information